ManishParashar0/FlightBookingProjectBOOT/README.md

 # FlightBookingProjectBOOT
-The Flight Booking Project is a web application hosted on GitHub, specifically on the repository `https://github.com/ManishParashar0/FlightBookingProjectBOOT.git`.
-This project aims to provide a comprehensive and user-friendly platform for users to book flights online.
+The Flight Booking Project is a web application hosted on GitHub,  This project aims to provide a comprehensive and user-friendly platform for users to book flights online.

 Key features of the Flight Booking Project include: